Expensify/App/STYLING.md

 All styles must be defined in the `styles.js` file which exists as a globally exported stylesheet of sorts for the application.
 Unlike some React Native applications we are not using `StyleSheet.create()` and instead store styles as plain JS objects.
 There are many helper styles available for direct use in components and can be found in the `/styles` directory.

+These helper styles are loosely based on the [Bootstrap system of CSS utility helper classes](https://getbootstrap.com/docs/5.0/utilities/spacing/) and are typically incremented by units of 4.

+**Note:** Not all helpers from Bootstrap exist, so it may be necessary to create the helper style we need.

 ## When to Create a New Style

 If we need some minimal set of styling rules applied to a component then it's almost always better to use an array of helper styles rather than create an entirely new style if it will only be used once.
 Resist the urge to create a new style for any new element added to a screen.
 There is a very good chance the style we are adding is a "single-use" style.